xiangyi-njust/FWS/README.md

 ## Overview
 <b> Data and Code for paper "Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain"

-The research content of the paper is to extract fws from acadamic paper,we choose the nlp as example,use the ACL、EMNLP、NAACL as our origin dataset,
+The research object of the paper is future work sentence(fws), we choose the nlp domain as example,use the ACL、EMNLP、NAACL as our origin dataset, our main work include below parts:
 * After human annotation the future work sentence,we use some traditional machine learning models to judge one sentence is fws or not.
-* Ater that,we classify the fws in paper into six types,we use bert、textcnn、bilstm to implement the experiment.
+* Ater that,we classify the fws in paper into six types,we use bert、scibert、textcnn、bilstm to implement the experiment.
 * In additional,We compared the differences between keywords extracted from future work sentences and abstracts to verify whether the work in future work sentences would be realistic in subsequent real studies.